One drive down in a RAID 5 array, no biggie right?

 Our Disclaimer: For the record, this is not a situation that you want to test your technical skills on.
 You may be on the road to catastrophic disappointment. (if your data is absolutely important or crucial please contact a professional recovery company)

 FIRST….
 Here’s a couple facts you should understand:

-Recovering from a RAID 5 failure where there are failed or mechanically damaged drives involved is best left up to the pros.
+Failure with a RAID 5 recovery where there are failed or mechanically damaged drives involved is best left up to the pros.